wikimedia/pywikibot/ROADMAP.rst

 Future releases
 ~~~~~~~~~~~~~~~

+* (current) tools.count, tools.Counter, tools.OrderedDict and ContextManagerWrapper will be removed
 * (current) getFilesFromAnHash and getImagesFromAnHash Site methods will be removed
 * 3.0.20200508: PageNotFound, SpamfilterError and UserActionRefuse exceptions will be removed (T253681)
 * 3.0.20200508: Page.getVersionHistory and Page.fullVersionHistory() methods will be removed (T136513, T151110)